 Another tooth replacement option, regardless of the number of teeth lost, is dental implants.
-An implant is placed into the jaw like a tooth root.
+An oral surgeon will place an implant into the jaw like a tooth root.
 Dr. Briscoe then places a porcelain crown or bridge on top of the implant(s).
 Implants can even be used to anchor dentures.
 The result is a natural looking, high-functioning tooth that will help maintain the strength of the bone and tissue that provide structure to your face.

 Root Canal Treatment